All Episodes

 They don't have to spend any money on this.

-Now there are two ways of looking at this.
+Now, there are two ways of looking at this.

 Two ways.

-That they, by opposing this, have called, I'm just giving you one of the theories.
+One is that the McCain camp and the RNC are brilliant, that they, by opposing this, have called, I'm just giving you one of the theories.

 The McCain camp and the RNC are brilliant in demanding this thing be taken down because it's called attention to the ad, and everybody's playing the ad, and it's not costing the North Carolina GOP anything to have it aired, not just in North Carolina, but all over the country.

-And so some people say there's a method here that you know McCain knows exactly what he's doing.
+And so some people say there's a method here that, you know, McCain knows exactly what he's doing.

-The other theory is not so charitable.
+The other theory is not so charitable regarding Senator McCain.

 The other theory is that he hit out of the blue against this ad without even seeing it.